 The plant’s long life often symbolizes long life and honor to the elderly.

-According to Feng Sui, East, Southeast and Southern areas are excellent place for plants.
+According to Feng Sui, East, Southeast, and Southern areas are excellent places for plants.

 10. Care Requirements